uludag/nosql-biosets/nosqlbiosets/pathways/readme.md

 JSON representation of SBML files provided by the COBRApy project[1] is used to represent the metabolic network objects in databases (Elasticsearch and MongoDB).
-Except list of metabolites and stoichiometry values are stored in a list rather than in a dictionary of metabolites
+One difference we have that the list of metabolites and stoichiometry values are stored in a list rather than in a dictionary of metabolites

-Example metabolites lists, before and after change:
+Example metabolites lists, in COBRApy json and in nosqlbiosets data representation:
 ```json
 "metabolites": {
     "cpd14881": -1.0,